cabforum/smime/SBR.md

 * Whose Issuing Authority is authorized by the relevant government or jurisdiction to issue driving licences in accordance with applicable law;
 * Conforms to ISO/IEC 18013-5 for the mDL application interface and data model;
-* Implements the authentication and integrity mechanisms specified in ISO/IEC 18013-5, including the Mobile Security Object (MSO) signed by the Issuing Authority's Document Signer certificate;
+* Implements the authentication and integrity mechanisms specified in ISO/IEC 18013-5, including the Mobile Security Object (MSO) signed by the Issuing Authority's Document Signer Certificate;
 * Supports validation through the verification protocols defined in ISO/IEC 18013-7; and
-* Can demonstrate a valid certificate chain from the Document Signer to an Issuing Authority Certificate that is verifiable through the issuing jurisdiction's published trust infrastructure.
+* Can demonstrate a valid Certificate chain from the Document Signer to an Issuing Authority Certificate that is verifiable through the issuing jurisdiction's published trust infrastructure.

 The CA SHALL document and publish information describing the jurisdiction mDLs and associated attributes it accepts.